MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-microsoftdefenderantivirus.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting allows you to configure the named proxy that should be used when the client attempts to connect to the network for security intelligence updates and MAPS reporting.
 If the named proxy fails or if there is no proxy specified, the client will fall back to the alternative options (in order):

 1. Proxy server (if specified)
 2. Proxy .pac URL (if specified)